jjmcsorley/bootstrap-jekyll/README.md

-# Hyde.io
+# bootstrap-jekyll

-A collection of useful & free frameworks / plugins and extensions.
+A boilerplate for making static websites built with jekyll, bootstrap 4, animate on scroll, lunr, and feather.

 If you know a resource which is not listed here, make a pull request or open an issue.
 Please report broken links, outdated assets and spelling mistakes.